Dr Fiona Shand (Black Dog Institute, University of New South Wales)

 The POINT study is a national prospective cohort that aims to follow 1500 chronic pain patients newly prescribed pharmaceutical opioids over a 24 month period.
 Follow-ups will occur at three months, 12 months and 24 months.
 The interviews will cover topics such as; demographics, chronic pain, treatment, physical and mental health, physical functioning, social support and current and lifetime substance use.
 Participants will be recruited through pharmacies throughout Australia.
 We will continue to follow patients that discontinue their pharmaceutical opioid in order to examine reasons and effects of discontinuance.

-January 2013: The POINT study was approved by the university ethics committee in May, 2012 and national pharmacy guild in July, 2012.
-Recruitment for the study began late August 2012 and over 6,500 fliers have been dispersed to 255 pharmacies resulting in 464 people (currently taking schedule 8 opioids for chronic pain) referred to the study.
-To date 238 baseline interviews and 58 3-month follow-ups assessments have been completed.
+The POINT study was approved by the university ethics committee in May, 2012 and National Pharmacy Guild in July, 2012.
+Recruitment for the study began late August 2012 and to date 1,214 participants have been interviewed for the baseline interview, and 710 three-month and 106 12-month follow up surveys have also been completed.
+Recruitment will finish early 2014.

 This project will be the first large-scale Australian prospective cohort study to rigorously examine opioid analgesic prescribing patterns amongst chronic pain patients at a population level, and their relationship to important health outcomes and to mortality.
 This study will be the first to comprehensively examine the extent, to which opioid therapy for chronic pain is associated with pain reduction, adverse events including side effects, quality of life, and mental and physical health outcomes.